 Used to autocomplete directory names.
 For example, to navigate to the Downloads folder.
 You type cd Down then hit the enter button, the terminal will complete the command to cd Downloads.

-Used to terminate a Linux command currently running in the terminal
+Command to terminate a Linux command currently running in the terminal

-Used to force a command to terminate if Ctrl+C command is unable to stop it.
+Command to force a command to terminate if Ctrl+C command is unable to stop it.

 Display all commands you have executed in the terminal in chronological order.
 This very important if you want to confirm any command if you had used clear before.